 (b) be under the supervision of a community corrections officer and comply with the directions of the community corrections officer under subclause (5).

+(4A) A judicial officer who imposes a home detention condition under this clause must, if the accused is a person referred to in Part C clause 3F(1) or 3G(1), direct that the accused, while subject to the home detention condition —

+(a) be subject to electronic monitoring under subclause (5) so as to allow the location of the accused to be monitored; and

+(b) be under the supervision of a community corrections officer and comply with the directions of the community corrections officer under subclause (5).

+(4B) Subclause (4A) does not apply if the judicial officer is satisfied there are exceptional circumstances.

 (5) For the purpose of the electronic monitoring of an accused, a community corrections officer may do any or all of the following —

-(a) direct the accused to wear an approved electronic monitoring device; and
+(a) direct the accused to wear an approved electronic monitoring device;